-To children, a rainbow is something vivid and real; but the grown-ups know that it is merely an illusion caused by certain rays of light and drops of water, says a Buddhist teaching, denying there could be a soul.
+To children, a rainbow is something vivid and real; but the grown-ups know that it is merely an illusion caused by certain rays of light and drops of water, is a quote from Buddhist teaching to deny people have souls.

-To consider Anatta or another Buddhist belief with regard to perception, let us mind that entire collections of teachings were attributed to Siddartha from spoken tradition.
-They were reportedly first committed to writing about 400 years after the Buddha’s death.
-The copies people have today are still younger and by no means autographs by the Buddha or his disciples.
+To consider ■→Anatta or another Buddhist belief with regard to perception, let us mind that entire collections of teachings were attributed to Siddhartha from reportedly a tradition that was ■→spoken, and ■→first committed to writing about 400 years after the Buddha’s death.
+The copies people have today are still younger and by no means ■→autographs by the Buddha or his disciples.

-Even the Buddha’s language is uncertain, speculation pointing to Middle Indo-Aryan dialects and particularly Pali.
+Even the Buddha’s language is uncertain, speculation pointing to Middle Indo-Aryan dialects and particularly ■→Pali.
 The time the writings emerged is not known.
-It might have been the Middle Ages or later.
-The Middle Indo-Aryan period ended around 1500 CE.
+It might have been late Middle Ages, the Middle Indo-Aryan period to have ended around 1500 after Christ.

 Upanishadic concepts are worded today as,

 ■ If there were a self, it would be permanent;

 ■ If the self existed it would be the part of the person that performs the executive function, the “controller”;

 ■ The self could never desire that it be changed (“anti-reflexivity principle”);

 ■ Each of the five kinds of psycho-physical elements is such that one can desire that it be changed.